edbennett/python-testing-ci/_episodes/08-exercise.md

 exotic ones should be seen as suggestions for you to try.
 A test can have more than one of these purposes:

-* test for features - The first and simplest test that is capable of verifying the correctness of any feature (in the broadest sense) of your code.
+* *test for features* - The first and simplest test that is capable of verifying the correctness of any feature (in the broadest sense) of your code.
 This is the obvious purpose of a test and encountered everywhere in the lesson.
-* test for confidence (in a narrow sense) - Additional tests of the same features that are redundant in that they repeat a test for features with qualitatively similar input just to double-check.
-This is also encountered in the lesson, e.g. in the solution of [More parameters][more_parameters] large numbers aren't really that different from other numbers unless you run into overflow errors (one could even argue that testing the negative numbers in [pytest features][pytest_features] is not qualitatively different and rather to double check).
+* *test for confidence (in a narrow sense)* - Additional tests of the same features that are redundant in that they repeat a test for features with qualitatively similar input just to double-check.
+This is also encountered in the lesson, e.g. in the solution of "More parameters" in [pytest features][pytest_features] large numbers aren't really that different from other numbers unless you run into overflow errors (one could even argue that testing the negative numbers in [pytest features][pytest_features] is not qualitatively different and rather  to double check).
 One should be aware of the difference between testing for confidence and necessary feature tests.
 The former is a convenience that comes at the cost of longer test runs and so it is not always desirable to test redundantly (although certainly better than missing an aspect).
-* test for edge-/corner-cases - Test special input or conditions for which a general algorithm needs to be specialised (e.g., NaNs, infinities, overflows, empty input, etc.).
+* *test for edge-/corner-cases* - Test special input or conditions for which a general algorithm needs to be specialised (e.g., NaNs, infinities, overflows, empty input, etc.).
 We did a [whole episode][edge_cases] on this.
-* test for failures - This is part of feature testing but important enough to mention explicitly: The conditions under which your code fails are part of your interface and need to be tested.
+* *test for failures* - This is part of feature testing but important enough to mention explicitly: The conditions under which your code fails are part of your interface and need to be tested.
 The user (that probably includes yourself) might rely on a raised exception or returned default value in the